Civic Engagement & Advocacy during an election year

 Academy Benefits: *ALL expenses paid by GeoCivics

-Led by a team of content and pedagogical experts, grant staff, and mentors, you will gain the knowledge, strategies, and skills needed to teach about U.S. territories and regions in your classroom!
+Led by a team of content and pedagogical experts, grant staff, and mentors, you will gain the knowledge, strategies, and skills needed to teach about civic engagement and advocacy in your classroom!

 Receive a $2,500 stipend upon completion